Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Get-AzDataLakeStoreChildItemSummary.md

 ## SYNTAX

 ```
-Get-AzureRmDataLakeStoreChildItemSummary [-Account] <String> [-Path] <DataLakeStorePathInstance>
+Get-AzDataLakeStoreChildItemSummary [-Account] <String> [-Path] <DataLakeStorePathInstance>
  [-Concurrency <Int32>] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDataLakeStoreChildItemSummary** retrieves the content summary for a given path.
+The **Get-AzDataLakeStoreChildItemSummary** retrieves the content summary for a given path.
 It recursively computes total number of files, directories and total size of all the files under the given path.

 ## EXAMPLES

 ### Example 1: Get the content summary of a folder
 ```
-PS C:\> Get-AzureRmDataLakeStoreChildItemSummary -Account ContosoADL -Path /a -Concurrency 128
+PS C:\> Get-AzDataLakeStoreChildItemSummary -Account ContosoADL -Path /a -Concurrency 128
 ```

 It lists number of total directories, files and their size contained under /a.